Nicolly-M/cgga_survival_analysis/README.md

 # The Chinese Glioma Genome Atlas | Survival Analysis
 R code to analyze the survival impact of specific genes from the CGGA database.
+It will be useful for you if:
+- You want to personalize the original plots from CGGA website
+- You want just a specific glioma grade to analyze
+- You want just a specific glioma type (primary/recurrent)

-You must download data from: https://www.cgga.org.cn/download.jsp

-This code used mRNA-seq 301 as an example with Clinical Data and Expression Data (gene level), and and you will have graphs like these:
+You must download data from: https://www.cgga.org.cn/download.jsp This code used mRNA-seq 301 as an example with Clinical Data and Expression Data (gene level), and and you will have graphs like these:

 <img width="1800" height="1200" alt="EGFR_Primary_WHOIV" src="https://github.com/user-attachments/assets/31ce6d0a-fee9-41ba-a98d-ad9cc0e377f0" />